IMPORTANT INFORMATION REGARDING 2018 VCAA EXAMS

 Some points that may clarify how VCAL works are…

 - If you choose to do the VCAL, you will gain practical experience and ‘employability’ skills as well as the skills you will need to go onto further training in the workplace or at a TAFE institute.

 - At Lyndhurst Secondary College, the VCAL Certificate can be studied as a one or two year course and provided students complete all of the required units, they will be awarded a certificate and statement of results for each level and year completed.

 - The students who have previously been enrolled in VCAL have been able to benefit greatly from being able to network with potential employers and/or try out an industry to see whether they are interested in going on to an apprenticeship or traineeship.

-- As part of your enrolment, you are required to complete work placement and enrol in a TAFE course.
-All students must find an employer in their chosen VET area who is prepared to provide work placement for them one day per week.
-Students are required to secure their VET enrolment and Work Placement by the 30th of November and return all relevant paperwork signed off by their employer and carer.
+- As part of your enrolment, you are required to enrol in a TAFE course.
+All students are encouraged to find an employer in their chosen VET area, who is prepared to provide work placement for them during the second semester.

 - If you have already started a VET certificate, you may be able to count this towards your VCAL Certificate.
 If you have already completed VCE studies, you may be able to count these towards your VCAL Certificate.